ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 ## Adding Elasticsearch Repository

-A repository named `my-minio-repository` can be created by sending following request:
+A repository named `my-minio-repository` can be created by sending the following request:

 ```bash
 PUT _snapshot/my-minio-repository {